 Notice that the network plus threshold strategy has been deployed within a REST application, accepting input data from the REST Request and producing the predictions in the REST Response.

-The workflow implementing the deployment is shown in figure 7 and can be downloaded from the KNIME Hub at Keras Autoencoder for Fraud Detection Deployment.
+The workflow implementing the deployment is shown in figure 7.

 Another group of strategies for fraud detection — in the absence of enough fraud examples — relies on techniques for outlier detection.
 Among all of the many available outlier detection techniques, we propose the isolation forest technique (M. Widmann and M. Heine, "Four Techniques for Outlier Detection," KNIME Blog, 2019).